osulpis/academic-kickstart/content/project/Cold-water CO2 systems/index.md

 ![png](./seesaw.png)
 {{< figure src="" title="The K values are actually not constant, but a function of temperature, pressure and salinity." >}}

+Given past difficulties to obtain direct pCO<sub>2</sub> measurements from ships in the Southern Ocean, a number of autonomous floats have been deployed in the recent years.
+Since these floats estimate pCO<sub>2</sub> from a pH measurement and a calculated total alkalinity (TA), our knowledge of surface pCO<sub>2</sub> in the Southern Ocean strongly relies on the accuracy of dissociation constants in these cold waters.

 ![png](./co2sys.png)
 {{< figure src="" title="Variables of the CO<sub>2</sub> cannot always be directly measured, and must be computed, relying on accurate equilibrium constants." >}}

+Results from this research indicates the need for further measurements to reduce the uncertainty in the carbonic acid stoichiometric dissociation constants.
+The ocean CO<sub>2</sub> sink is immensely important, and currently estimated to remove ~25% of anthropogenic CO<sub>2</sub> emissions.
+If the CO<sub>2</sub> uptake by the Southern Ocean, where low temperatures are common, is much smaller than previously estimated, there must be missing sinks elsewhere in the Earth System, be it in the oceanic or terrestrial realm.
+This highlights the need for a better understanding of the dynamics of the ocean carbon sink, including its regional and temporal variability.